a-luna/vigorish/README.md

 ### Config/Setup

-There are four different areas/tools that must be configured: AWS credentials, the JSON config file, npm packages/node dependencies, and the SQLite database.
+There are four different areas/tools that must be configured: AWS credentials, JSON config file, npm packages/node dependencies, and the SQLite database.

 #### Environment Variables

 Run `vig ui` and use the arrow keys to select **Environment Variables** from the menu options.
-Press **Enter** to launch the
+Press **Enter** and you should see the menu below:

 ![Environment Variables Menu](https://alunapublic.s3-us-west-1.amazonaws.com/vigorish/env_var_menu.jpg)